Cerro Catedral: A World-Class Winter Resort in Argentina’s Bona Fide Ski Town

 Bariloche qualifies as an excellent candidate for ski junkies, or even professionals from the northern climes looking to ski during their summer.

-The ski season in Bariloche begins July and usually ends in September.
+The ski season in Bariloche typically begins in late May or early July and usually ends in September.

 Bariloche’s snowfall is sometimes disappointing early in the season and the resort doesn’t make as much snow as it could at the base of the mountain.